drhaney/pt100rtd/README.md

 #WHY

-Its accuracy is authoritative such that other purely computational methods may be validated against it.
-There is nothing so powerful as a bad idea whose time has come.
+Because one can buy "1/10 DIN" platinum RTDs whose uncalibrated accuracy exceeds that of commodity hardware and software.
+This library's accuracy is authoritative such that other purely computational methods may be validated against it.

 #WHY NOT